Proof of Prior Insurance: Why You Need It & How to Get a Coverage Letter

 First-Time Buyers & No Prior Coverage

 If you've never held car insurance before, you'll be treated as a higher-risk applicant.
-This is especially common for first-time car insurance buyers.
 The best move is to get covered immediately and build a continuous coverage history — even 6 to 12 months of clean history can meaningfully reduce your rates.
-You can also look into getting car insurance quotes from multiple carriers to find the most competitive rate for your situation.
+Understanding the consequences of an insurance lapse early on can save you from costly mistakes as a new policyholder.
+When you're ready to compare options, switching car insurance companies using a step-by-step approach helps you avoid costly gaps and find the most competitive rate.

 Smart Savings Made Simple!